ddisthatoneguyyouknow/DBCreator/README.md

 # DBCreator
-This repo is apart of the IIS (Independent Investigation Software) suite.
+This repo is a part of the IIS (Independent Investigation Software) suite.